 - Solution-focussed therapy

-What if I am on a waiting list for psychological support provided by a local NHS service?
+What if I’m on a waiting list for psychological support provided by a local NHS service?

-It is usually advised that you only receive talking therapy from one professional at any given time.
-However, we understand how lengthy waiting lists in our local NHS services are and that their psychological support may be constrained to specific models or a fixed number of sessions.
-Our Chartered Clinical Psychologist, Dr Robyn Cooley, is happy to work with you whilst you wait to access your local NHS service and with your consent, she can provide a brief report for you to share with other health care professionals for an additional fee.
+It’s usually advised that you only receive talking therapy from one professional at any given time, as not all psychotherapy approaches are compatable when offered simultaneously.
+However, we understand that NHS waiting lists for therapy can be long and that support may be constrained to specific models or a fixed number of sessions.
+Our practitioners are happy to work with you whilst you wait to access your local NHS service and, with your consent, can provide a report for you to share with your next health care professional.

-Can Cooley Psychological Wellbeing prescribe medication as well as offering psychological talking services?
+Can Cooley Psychological Wellbeing prescribe medication as well as offering talking therapy?

 What are your fees and how can I fund appointments with Cooley Psychological Wellbeing?